 What To Do Before Bringing Your Baby Home

-Follow this short checklist and the more you accomplish before bringing your baby home from the hospital, the easier the change will be.
+Remember, the more you accomplish before bringing your baby home from the hospital, the easier the change will be.

-Meal Prep For the Transition – Meal prep may already be part of your weekly routine, but kick it into overdrive before baby arrives.
-Try to have meals in the freezer that are ready to go for when your newborn first comes home.
-Things may feel hectic at first, but having a home cooked meal without having to spend a lot of time cooking will help you out!
+✔ Make some meals ahead of time.
+Have pre-made meals in the freezer that are ready to go for when your newborn first comes home.
+Things may feel hectic at first, but having a home-cooked meal without the cooking will help!

 ✔ Find a pediatrician.
 Get references and decide on a pediatrician or healthcare provider before your baby is born.
 Once your baby arrives, you can schedule your visits.

 ✔ Talk to your children.
 If this isn’t your first child, do what you can to make the transition as smooth as possible.
 Let your little ones know what to expect.
 Tell them this new baby is going to need to be held a lot and given lots of attention.
 If they are old enough and able, give them a role in taking care of the baby, like making sure everyone that wants to hold the new baby uses hand sanitizer.
 Read more about getting kids excited about becoming big brothers and big sisters.

 ✔ Prep your pet.
 Even your animals will feel the transition!
 To ease into the change, ask a friend or family member to bring one of your baby’s onesies home while you are still in the hospital.
 Letting your animal get familiar with your baby’s scent will take away the surprise once you actually bring the baby home.
 As they’re getting adjusted, never leave your pet alone with your newborn, even if it’s only for a few minutes.

 ✔ Pack your hospital bag.
 Be sure to pack what you need and what your baby will need, including their outfit for coming home for the first time.